-The Emirati children celebrate Hagg Al-Layla where they dress in their best clothes and go around their neighbors houses to recite songs and poems.
-In return, the neighbors reward them with various of sweets and nuts that they will put in their traditional cloth bags.
+The Emirati children celebrate Hagg Al-Layla, where they dress in their best clothes and go around their neighbours’ houses to recite songs and poems.
+In return, the neighbours reward them with various sweets and nuts that they will put in their traditional cloth bags.

 You can also check out our article to find more details about the traditions and celebrations of Eid al Fitr on the UAE below.